RX1334/333_EMProject/README.md

 - runserver.py (runs the web application)
 - emp.py (provides paths to different files for flask)

-### DBMS (TimescaleDB)
+### DBMS
 Lab Information
-- Energy Consumption updates every 30 seconds
-- Power Consumption updates every 30 seconds
+- Metrics are updated every 5 seconds
-- Occupancy data updates every 15 minutes

 Fume Hood Information
-- Active State updates every second
+- Active State
-- Time in Use updates every second via Active State
+- Time in Use
-- Power Consumption updates every second
+- Power Consumption
-- Energy Consumption updates every second
+- Energy Consumption

-Once the day is past, compress the data into averages (or other informative forms) and store them separately, if that is possible given the database schematic.
-If not innately supported, we can add our own structures.
+Once the day is past, compress the data into averages (or other informative forms) and store them separately.